animir/scalable-nodejs-socketio-redis-nginx-example/README.md

 Create a single-page web app that:

-1. **When opened, the app shows the list of IP addresses currently viewing the application**
+1. **Shows the list of IP addresses currently viewing the app**
-2. **When a new user opens the app, the app dynamically adds their IP address to the list of IPs**
+2. **When a new user opens the app, dynamically adds their IP address to the list of IPs**
-3. **When a user closes the app, the app dynamically removes their IP address from the list of IPs**
+3. **When a user closes the app, dynamically removes their IP address from the list of IPs**

 ## Guidelines